Trout Management Lakes

 Brown trout are fairly temperature tolerant and extremely piscivorous (fish eaters), making them an excellent choice for long-term management in Connecticut’s coldwater lakes, as they have the ability to “hold-over” and survive several years after being stocked.
 The addition of rainbow trout into Connecticut’s TMLs isn’t so much for the holdover potential, but rather to provide excellent fishing for large trout in the early spring season (i.e. March season in TMLs).

-Connecticut has a total of 9 TMLs that were selected because of their coldwater habitat, forage base (primarily landlocked alewife), or in some cases both.
-It is the coldwater habitat and food availability that make certain lakes able to support and grow large holdover brown trout.
+Connecticut's TMLs were selected because of their coldwater habitat, forage base (primarily landlocked alewife), or in some cases both.
+It is the combintation of both coldwater habitat and food availability that make certain lakes able to support and grow large holdover brown trout.
 Management efforts on these lakes have focused on size and timing of trout stocking, specific fishing regulations, and also forage fish monitoring and manipulation (e.g., efforts to restore rainbow smelt into West Hill Pond) as a means of producing sustainable and, in some cases, notable brown trout fisheries.

 Conditions for growth and survival of brown trout in some of these management lakes have changed over recent decades and become less favorable for producing holdover trout due to decreased summertime coldwater habitat and fluctuations or losses of the forage base.
 East Twin Lake is one such water that has proven to be challenging for fisheries managers.
 In response to these changes, Fisheries Division biologists developed a lake classification system in 2013 based on each lake’s current biological conditions.
 By clearly defining what each TML can and cannot be expected to produce, biologists will be able to better utilize hatchery-reared trout and provide more opportunities for fishermen to catch large trout.